MeshMapper/MeshMapper_Flutter_App/docs/CUSTOM_API_ENDPOINT.md

 - **HTTPS required**: MeshMapper validates that the configured URL uses HTTPS.
 HTTP endpoints are rejected at the settings level.
 - **API key in header**: The user-configured API key is sent as `X-API-Key` header, not in the request body.
+- **No MeshMapper credentials**: The MeshMapper API key and session ID are never included in forwarded requests.
+You receive only the raw ping data.
+- **Contact key is opt-in**: The `contact` field (device public key prefix) is controlled by the user via "Include Contact Key" toggle.
+It defaults to ON but can be disabled.
 - **Fire-and-forget**: Custom API errors never affect MeshMapper's primary data submission.
 A broken custom endpoint cannot disrupt wardriving.

 ## Rate and Volume